Renewable energy and energy efficiency: Promoting employment-oriented higher education courses and entrepreneurship

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Lead executing Agency: Ministry for Higher Education and Research
+Lead executing Agency: Ministry for Higher Education, Research and Innovation

 Overall term: 2015 to 2022

-- The ISEPs are advised on developing practical degree courses on the productive use of renewable energies and energy efficiency in locally relevant sectors.
-To complement this, the programme supports the piloting of short-term ISEP training courses relating to energy, also for people without university entrance qualifications (including returnees).
-In Mbacké, the German Development Bank ‘Kreditanstalt für Wiederaufbau (KfW)’ is providing support for building a new ISEP for renewable energies and energy efficiency as well as environmental professions.
-GIZ is advising on the development of adapted curricula for the new courses.
+It advises the new training institutions on developing practical degree courses.
+These include short-term training courses, also for people without university entrance qualifications (including returnees).
+In Mbacké, the German Development Bank ‘Kreditanstalt für Wiederaufbau (KfW)’ is providing support for building a new ISEP for energy and environmental professions.
+The project is advising on the development of curricula for the new courses. .

-- The programme supports the partner universities and ISEPs in establishing business incubators and developing relevant offers.
-These introduces students to the alternative of setting up a business and testing initial business ideas.
-One focus is on promoting women as entrepreneurs.
+The project supports the partner universities and ISEPs in establishing business incubators to introduce students to the alternative of setting up a business and testing initial business ideas.
+One focus is on promoting women as entrepreneurs..